-I’ve been working on a number of Mountain Leader Courses over the last few months and whilst working on Training courses or Refreshers the topic of conversation inevitably comes on to Assessment top tips at some point!
+I’ve been running a number of Mountain Leader Courses (click here for our ML courses) over the last few months and whilst working on Training courses or Refreshers the topic of conversation inevitably comes on to Assessment top tips at some point!

 So, I’ve put together my top five general tips, in no particular order….
 But do remember, as a potential Mountain Leader you shouldn’t forget the assessment is just a little snap shot and the real focus should be on becoming a good leader for working with your future clients….

 Where does all the pressure come from on an assessment?
 It’s all from yourself, not the assessor.
 Remember that we want you to pass!
 No one likes telling a client that they’re not up to the required standard and will have to come back to redo some element of the course.

 We love being out in the hills and want to have a nice time so will do our best to put you at ease and get the best out of you.
 Hopefully on an assessment you’ll learn something new that you haven’t seen before, treat it as a way of showing off your skills and as another learning opportunity too.

 If you have spent plenty of time out on the hills practising and logging plenty of Quality Mountain Days then you’ll cruise your assessment.
 Remember the magic number of 40 QMDs, that is a minimum, most strong candidates with have lots more.
 The assessors are not trying to catch you out, simply we are giving you the opportunity to show us that you can competently meet all the aspects of the syllabus.

 Some people benefit from doing a one or two day refresher course, this could either be to brush up on your skills if it’s been a while since your training or as a mock assessment to confirm you are at the required standard and boost your confidence moving on to assessment.

 Candidates often make their lives harder than they need to by coming up with rushed and convoluted